 So now we face another question: “How can brands efficiently use custom mobile app development to be effectively presented on a smartphone?”

-Tips of how to increase brand recognition with custom mobile app development
+Increase brand recognition with custom mobile app development

 Also, mobile applications enable users to set their preferences at the very beginning, based on which users are served with customised content.
-Even though, personalization could assist in increasing of brand recognition: people are likely to be loyal to the app, which provides them with interesting engaging content.
+Even though, personalization could assist in increasing brand recognition: people are likely to be loyal to the app, which provides them with interesting engaging content.

 The L’Oreal in its Makeup Genius app-enhanced reality using advanced facial mapping technology to turn a smartphone camera into a virtual mirror.
 It means that you are able to try on lipstick or eye-shadows in real time.